SwaroopGiri/Pihole-with-Anonymized-ODOH/README.md

 **Important Information**

 This tutorial assumes that you have a Raspberry Pi setup with Rasberry Pi OS and Pi-hole cofigured on it.
-This tutorial is an alternative to unbound and both can't be used simultaneously.
+It is an alternative to unbound and both can't be used simultaneously.
 If you want to use anonymoity and encryption capabilities of DNSCrypt, follow this tutorial.
 If you like recursive self contained DNS resolution, you should stick to unbound.

 ***
 **Additional Information**